Grow like a pro!

 7 – Wait 9-10 Weeks for Blue Dream to Flower Indoors

 Assuming you are growing Blue Dream indoors, you’ll want to wait 9-10 weeks for it to flower if you want the best possible harvest.
-Once your seeds germinate, transfer them to a small pot with a suitable growing medium and make sure they are stored in a room with the correct humidity, temperature, and lighting levels.
+Once your seeds germinate, transfer them to a small pot with a suitable growing medium.
+Make sure you store them in a room with the correct humidity, temperature, and lighting levels.

 Be careful not to overwater the plant in the early stages.
 You will know if you’re guilty of this mistake if the leaves turn a pale or yellowish color.
 If this happens, put a fan on them to stop water stagnation and carefully mist or lightly water the plants until their leaves return to a healthy color.

 You will know that it’s time to harvest when at least 70% of the pistils have turned an orange or light brown color.
-If you wait too long, all of the pistils will have changed color, and this impacts the potency.
-You can err on the side of caution and only harvest when 50% of the pistils have changed to the right color, but your Blue Dream nuggets won’t be as potent.
+If you wait too long, all of the pistils will change color, and this impacts the potency.
+You can err on the side of caution and only harvest when 50% of the pistils switch to the right color, but your Blue Dream nuggets won’t be as potent.
 It is a delicate balancing act, and will probably take a few growth cycles to get right.

 8 – How to Harvest Blue Dream Marijuana

 There is little difference in yield whether you grow Blue Dream indoors or outdoors.
-It is capable of producing an incredible 21 ounces per square meter indoors, or 4-6 ounces per plant outdoors.
-Based on California prices, you are looking at over $4,000 worth of Blue Dream if you dedicate an entire square meter to the plant.
+It is capable of producing an incredible 15-21 ounces per square meter indoors.
+We have heard of growers generating over 20 ounces per plant outdoors too.
+Based on L.A. prices, you are looking at up to $9,000 worth of Blue Dream if you dedicate an entire square meter to the plant.

 Once your plants are ready to harvest, it is time to cut them down.
 Please remember that Blue Dream is a tall and large plant, which means it is likely to be extremely bushy.
 As a result, you’ll probably have to spend a significant amount of time trimming it before the drying and curing processes.